CloudQuery News

 A CloudQuery Java source plugin, such as the MyPlugin above, should extend the io.cloudquery.plugin.Plugin and needs to implement the following three methods: newClient, tables and sync.

-The newClient method is called when the plugin is started, and is where you can do any initialization work.
+The newClient method is called when the integration is started, and is where you can do any initialization work.

-The tables method should return a list of tables that the plugin supports.
+The tables method should return a list of tables that the integration supports.

 The sync method is called when a table needs to be synced.
 This is where the SDK scheduler can be used to manage the syncing of all the supported tables.